 Shaleen Title is a lawyer, activist, and adjunct professor focused on regulations for emerging industries including cannabis and artificial intelligence.
 She is a former top cannabis regulator for the state of Massachusetts, where she served as a commissioner of the Cannabis Control Commission from 2017 to 2020.
-Since 2021, she has held the position of Distinguished Cannabis Policy Practitioner in Residence at The Ohio State University’s Drug Enforcement and Policy Center.
+She teaches courses on AI regulations and cannabis law at Roger Williams University School of Law and a graduate course on cannabis policy, politics, and regulations at Thomas Jefferson University’s Institute of Emerging Health Professions.

-Her published reports examine current issues including racial justice, interstate commerce, and corporate capture.
+She previously held the position of Distinguished Cannabis Policy Practitioner in Residence at The Ohio State University’s Drug Enforcement and Policy Center, where her published reports examine current issues including racial justice, interstate commerce, and corporate capture.
 Her paper Bigger is Not Better: Preventing Monopolies in the National Cannabis Market was SSRN’s second-most downloaded antitrust article in the world in 2022.
-She teaches a graduate course on cannabis policy, politics, and regulations at Thomas Jefferson University’s Institute of Emerging Health Professions.

 Her work as a marijuana legalization activist spanned two decades.
 Her leadership was widely recognized, earning her NORML’s Hunter S. Thompson Young Attorney Award, designation as a High Times Freedom Fighter, and inclusion on the Boston Business Journal 40 Under 40, Forbes Cannabis, and Boston Magazine Power List – the latter dubbing her “the people’s weed watchdog.”
 In 2025, the Cannabis Regulators of Color Coalition established the annual Shaleen Title Ignite Award in her honor.